roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

   return seed;
 }
 ```
-So, we can calculate the 2 next seeds easily.\s
+So, we can calculate the 2 next seeds easily.

 [random_0.py](Code/random_0.py)

 #### Flag